JacekPierzchlewski/melancholia/docs/index.rst

 Horizontal printing of a 1D array
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Numpy array with only one dimension is by default printed vertically:
+NumPy array with only one dimension is by default printed vertically:

 .. code-block:: python
    :emphasize-lines: 2